Seneca-ICTOER/OPS235/docs/A-Labs/lab5.md

    - (or _pvcreate /dev/sda3_ ) (enter **y** to proceed - ignore warning)

-**Check your VG name**

-Run **vgs** to determine your Volume Group name.
+**Check your VG name:** Run **vgs** to determine your Volume Group name.
 If it is just **centos** or **cl**, replace **centos_centos2** with **centos** or **cl** for the rest of the following commands in this lab.

-  16. Issue the following command to add your new-created and formatted partition called /dev/vda3 to your volume group:
+  17. Issue the following command to add your new-created and formatted partition called /dev/vda3 to your volume group:

 ```bash
 vgextend centos_centos2 /dev/vda3
 ```

-  17. Create a new logical volume by issuing the following command:
+  18. Create a new logical volume by issuing the following command:

 ```bash
 lvcreate -L 2G -n archive centos_centos2
 ```

-  18. Format your newly-created partition by issuing the command:
+  19. Format your newly-created partition by issuing the command:

 ```bash
 mkfs -t ext4 /dev/centos_centos2/archive
 ```

-  19. Issue the **ssm list** command to view the new physical volume and logical volume information.
+  20. Issue the **ssm list** command to view the new physical volume and logical volume information.

-**Pay attention to syntax**

-Note that the prefixed "+" or "-" in lvextend and lvreduce will add or subtract from the current size.
+**Pay attention to syntax:** Note that the prefixed "+" or "-" in lvextend and lvreduce will add or subtract from the current size.
 Omitting these prefixes will **set** the LV size to what you specified.

-  20. Reduce the file-size by issuing the command:
+  21. Reduce the file-size by issuing the command:

 ```bash
 lvreduce -r -L -0.5G centos_centos2/archive
 ```

-  21. Issue the **ssm list** command to verify.
+  22. Issue the **ssm list** command to verify.
-  22. Increase the file-size by issuing the command:
+  23. Increase the file-size by issuing the command:

 ```bash
 lvextend -r -L +1G centos_centos2/archive
 ```

-  23. Issue the **ssm list** command to verify.
+  24. Issue the **ssm list** command to verify.

 ### Part 2: Adding Additional Virtual Hard Drives